marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 </sub>

 <sub>
-mooc.fi Cyber Security Base by University of Helsinki in collaboration with F-Secure Cyber Security Academy
+Cyber Security Base by University of Helsinki and MOOC.fi in collaboration with F-Secure Cyber Security Academy
 </sub>